As an American living abroad during the past two election cycles, I couldn’t help but feel frustrated with the state of things back home.

 Success and failure are just feedback, and they are what make us more resilient.

 Your resilience is far greater than you give yourself credit.
 Just stop and think about all of the things you’ve been through in your life – hell, this month alone.
 I assure you that you have picked yourself up and dusted off more times than you even realise.
+Positive Psychology also states that those with a high level of self-efficacy are not only more likely to succeed, but they are also more likely to bounce back and recover from failure.

 Being kind to yourself, when you need it most, is a necessity it is part of what being human is.